makerdao/community/governance/votes/Executive vote - April 16, 2021.md

 If this executive proposal passes, the following **changes** will occur within the Maker Protocol:
-* The Emergency Shutdown Threshold increased from 50,000 MKR to 75,000 MKR.
+* The Emergency Shutdown Threshold will increase from 50,000 MKR to 75,000 MKR.

 **Voting for this executive proposal will place your MKR in support of the changes and additions outlined above.**